adahdooh/GildedRoseKata/README.md

 ## Description

 This repository contains a comprehensive example about Refactoring code written in C#.
-In this challange, is for common refactor challenge named "Gilded Rose Kata".
+This challange, is for common refactor challenge named "Gilded Rose Kata".

 ## Getting Started